 NFPA 1851 (2020) provides guidelines for a more stringent PPE care and maintenance program, not only for firefighters but also for the individuals or organizations tasked with cleaning the contaminated gear.
 These changes include new requirements in the process to become a verified ISP like the use of specific cleaning agents, water temperatures, specialized machinery, and a higher level of testing for cleanliness .
 Chapter 11 of NFPA 1851 outlines the requirements for an individual or organization to become a certified ISP, this chapter contains seven pages of criteria that must be met in order to become verified.

 Today NFPA 1851 requires all fire departments to receive an advanced cleaning of PPE at least every six months, resulting in a minimum of two advanced cleanings per year.
 As outlined in NFPA 1851, advanced cleanings can only be performed by a certified ISP.
 The reason for this is to ensure that all gear and equipment is properly decontaminated of all harmful toxins and carcinogens for the health and safety of the firefighter.

 In order for an individual or organization to become a certified ISP, they must meet all the requirements outlined in chapter 11.
 There are currently two certification organizations (Intertek and UL) that have the capabilities to run and analyze testing based on NFPA 1851’s requirements.

-Because of the strict requirements to become a certified ISP, both Intertek and UL have only certified a handful of companies across the country to clean gear in accordance with NFPA 1851, but of the certified companies, RedLine is the only dual verified ISP to provide a mobile cleaning solution.
+Because of the strict requirements to become a certified ISP, both Intertek and UL have only certified a handful of companies across the country to clean gear in accordance with NFPA 1851, but of the certified companies, RedLine is the only company to receive certifications from both organizations.